 Where to go after dinner in Phuket

-You’re in Phuket, the sun has set, and the stomachs are full.
+You’re in Phuket, the sun has set, and your stomach is full.
 Now, what’s next?
 Amidst a plethora of after-dinner activities available on this picturesque island, here’s where to go after dinner in Phuket that might sparkle some joy and laughter!

 1. Dance the night away in the best nightclubs